Emergency contraceptive pill

 *Please note our Walk-in and wait slots are limited and can on occasion incur a 2 hour wait.

 We work in partnership with some local Wirral pharmacies, many of which can also offer free Emergency Contraception to save you coming to clinic.

-The list of pharmacies and contact numbers is below.
-It is always advisably to contact he pharmacy in advance to make sure there is somebody on duty who can help you.
+The list of pharmacies and contact numbers can be found here.
+It is always advisably to contact the pharmacy in advance to make sure there is somebody on duty who can help you.

 You can also get the emergency contraceptive pill from your GP, NHS Walk-in centre, Minor Injuries Centres and some pharmacies*.
 Schools and colleges also have drop in services.

 If you need emergency contraception outside clinic opening times please contact:

 All Day Health Centre, Arrowe Park Hospital - 0151 201 4188 (8.00am - 9.45pm, 7 days a week)

 Victoria Central Walk-in Centre, Wallasey - 0151 604 7296 (8.00am - 10.00pm 7 days a week, including bank holidays)